xlsynth/dslx-llm/prompt.md

 When requested to create designs, using as many quickchecks as possible to test properties of the resulting design improves quality significantly.

 For parameterized designs it's nice to use smaller types in our quickchecks so that exhaustive testing (or other means of proving) of the quickcheck property is more of a viable option.

+**Define-Before-Use in Modules** Similar to C, and unlike in Rust, in DSLX you must define things lexically in the file before you refer to them; there are *not* forward declarations or automatic discovery of subsequent definitions.

 **That is all of the tutorial content.**